-How to Get the Size of a Directory in Linux [3 Methods Inside!]
+How to Get Directory Size in Linux [4 Methods Inside!]

 Size of a Directory in Linux

-In this comprehensive tutorial, we’ll cover the basic commands for determining how much space directories take up on the system storage.
+In this comprehensive tutorial, we’ll cover four essential methods (ls, du, ncdu, and tree commands) for determining how much space directories take up on the system storage.
+Finally, we will explore the role of file managers in this context.

 Prerequisites